 (c) check whether a decision is reached with the procedure described below.

-The decision depends on the cumulative sample size ‘n’, the passed and failed result counts ‘p’ and ‘f’, as well as the number of intermediate and/or extreme outliers in the sample.
+The decision depends on the cumulative sample size ‘n’, the passed and failed result counts ‘p’ and ‘f’.
 For the decision on a pass/fail of an ISC sample the Type Approval Authority shall use the decision chart in Figure 1.
 The charts indicate the decision to be taken for a given cumulative sample size ‘n’ and failed count result ‘f’.

 Two decisions are possible for a statistical procedure for a given ISC family:

-Sample pass’ outcome shall be reached when the applicable decision chart from Figure 1 of Appendix 1 gives a ‘PASS’ outcome for the current cumulative sample size ‘n’ and the count of failed results ‘f’.
+Sample pass’ outcome shall be reached when the applicable decision chart from Figure 1 gives a ‘PASS’ outcome for the current cumulative sample size ‘n’ and the count of failed results ‘f’.

 Sample fail’ decision shall be reached, for a given cumulative sample size ‘n’, when at least one of the following conditions is fulfilled:

-(a) the applicable decision chart from Figure 1of Appendix 1 gives a ‘FAIL’ decision for the current cumulative sample size ‘n’ and the count of failed results ‘f’;
+(a) the applicable decision chart from Figure 1 gives a ‘FAIL’ decision for the current cumulative sample size ‘n’ and the count of failed results ‘f’;

 If no decision is reached, the statistical procedure shall remain open and further results shall be incorporated into it until a decision is reached or the procedure is closed.